One-Pot Mexicali Black Bean Soup

-This week, we’re serving a hearty, flavorful black bean soup that’s ready in just 20 minutes—and it all cooks up in one pot, making cleanup a breeze!
+This week, we’re serving a hearty, flavorful black bean soup that cooks up in one pot, and is ready in just 20 minutes!
 The beans are simmered in a richly spiced broth with sauteed onion, tomato paste, and Southwest seasonings until the soup is thick and the beans are infused with flavor.
-For toppings, load up your bowl with “the works”—cheddar cheese, smoky red pepper crema, and crushed blue corn tortilla chips.
-Now that’s what we call a truly SOUP-er supper.
+For toppings, load up with “the works”—cheddar cheese, smoky red pepper crema, and crushed blue corn tortilla chips.
+That’s what we call a truly SOUP-er supper.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Veggie Stock Concentrate

 • Wash and dry produce. • Halve, peel, and finely dice onion until you have ¾ cup (1½ cups for 4 servings).
 Drain beans over a small bowl, reserving liquid.

 • Heat a large drizzle of oil in a large pot over medium-high heat.
 Add onion; cook, stirring, until softened, 3-4 minutes. • Add Southwest Spice Blend; stir until fragrant, 30 seconds. • Stir in tomato paste and Tex-Mex paste; cook until slightly darkened in color, 1 minute.